Yating-Chen/TaxBen/TaxBen/README.md

 ### Create new tasks

-Creating a new task for SeaFBen involves creating a Huggingface dataset and implementing the task in a Python file.
-This guide walks you through each step of setting up a new task using the SeaFBen framework.
+Creating a new task for TaxBen involves creating a Huggingface dataset and implementing the task in a Python file.
+This guide walks you through each step of setting up a new task using the TaxBen framework.

 #### Creating your dataset in Huggingface